Ayms/node-gadgets/README.md

 search : if present, indicates that once the gadgets have been selected with the regexp, you can filter these gadgets based on the value of search (example : you have selected on a sport web sites gadgets related to a price, you want in the output only gadgets related to shoes, then you might use search=shoe)

+nbmax : important parameter for performances, the value does specify a limit for the weight of searched gadgets so node-gadgets does not spend a lot of time processing gadgets that are not relevant.
+The default value is 100, recommended value is 20.

 ## Output :

 The output is an Array of :